It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

 When to seek medical help?

 The pain of neuralgia is usually severe and sometimes debilitating.
-If you have it, you should see your doctor as soon as possible.
+You should see your doctor as soon as possible if you have it.

-You should also see your doctor if you suspect that you have herpes zoster.
+You should also see your doctor if you suspect herpes zoster.
 In addition to neuralgia, shingles also cause a red, bullous rash.

 It is usually found on the back or abdomen, but it can also be on the neck and face.
 Shingles should be treated as soon as possible to avoid complications.